crespohector/welcome-to-mod-7/README.md

 ---

-# Phase 3 - Pregrading / Final Grading
+# Phase 3 - Feature Reviews / Final Grading

 ## Feature Reviews
 Pregrading will start on the **beginning of Thursday** at **9AM PT** on the second week of capstone development.
 Our grading process will be identical to the final grading process and students will receive pregrading scorecards.
 There are no requirements associated with pre-grading and it is expected that your project will not yet be passing but it is ideal for you to have your project nearly completed so we can point out as many bugs / corrections that will help make your project passing the following Monday when projects are due.
 And if your project passes at pregrading all you'll have to do is not break your site over the weekend!
 In addition, pre-grading will be a priority over answering questions in the lecture channel.
 TA's will still check periodically to help answer questions, and free feel to also help your peer's as well!